capital-G/supercollider-wiki/Installing-SuperCollider-on-Ubuntu-systems.md

 ## Installing the plugins
 The plugins are not required, but they're a whole bunch of free stuff, so why wouldn't you get them?
 Unfortunately they're not available as a package so you need to build and install them for yourself.
 I have attempted to provide instructions for this which assume as little knowledge of Linux and building C++ code as possible.
-### Information you need
-#### Where to install the plugins
-When SuperCollider starts up, it looks for the plugins in a particular location.
-You need to know this location in order to control where the plugins get installed.
-Start SuperCollider, and look at the post window.
-The following is part of the post window output on my machine:

-    NumPrimitives = 679
-    compiling dir: '/usr/share/SuperCollider/SCClassLibrary'
-    compiling dir: '/usr/share/SuperCollider/Extensions'
-    pass 1 done

-Look for the two lines starting 'compiling dir:'.
-The second quotes the location we want.
-Remove the trailing '/SuperCollider/Extensions' bit and make a note of it.
-So in my case, the location is '/usr/share'.

-This location will be referred to as **PluginLocation** for the remainder of this article.
 ### Packages you need
 You will need to install quite a bit of software to get the plugins.
 Below is a list of this software, along with the terminal commands to get it.
 #### C++ compiler